-For Greece’s piece on the famous things across the globe series, we partnered with Greek travel blogger Maria of “it’s all trip to me” and tried to answer and explain What is Greece famous for?
+For Greece’s piece on the famous things across the globe series, we partnered with Greek travel blogger Maria of “it’s all trip to me” and tried to explain What is Greece famous for?

 Greece is one of the most popular destinations in the world.
 For a good reason.
 A country loaded with such rich ancient and modern history, adorned with countless pristine beaches and blessed with the Mediterranean climate and diet, couldn’t but attract myriads of enchanted travelers all year long.

 10 Things Greece is famous for

 Built atop a rock in the heart of Athens during the 5th century BC, the Acropolis is home to monuments of remarkable architectural and historical importance.
 The ultimate landmark of Athens and the most representative symbol of Greece is, hands down, the Parthenon, the most famous of all temples in the Acropolis.